Looking for ways to fight off Alzheimer’s disease? You may want to add stress management to your bag of tricks.

 “We can do things to address stress, whereas your genes—the genetic makeup that puts you at risk for Alzheimer’s disease—you can’t do anything about,” Dr. Hatfield-Eldred said.

-Dr. Hatfield-Eldred offers these tips for managing stress:
+Dr. Hatfield-Eldred offers 4 tips for managing stress:

 Identify the cause of the stress and do what you can to relieve it.
 “If it is a lifestyle situation—whether it be work demands, family demands, overextending oneself—start there,” Dr. Hatfield-Eldred said.
 “Try to simplify things as much as you can.”